HDI-Project/ATM/README.md

 4. (Optional) Create copies of the sample configuration files, and edit them to add your settings.

+Saving configuration as YAML files is an easy way to save complicated setups or share them with team members.
+However, if you want, you can skip this step and specify all configuration parameters on the command line later.

+If you do want to use YAML config files, you should start with the templates provided in `config/templates` and modify them to suit your own needs.
 ```
 $ cp config/templates/*.yaml config/
 $ vim config/*.yaml
 ```

-If you want, you can skip this step and specify all custom configurations on the command line later.
+`run_config.yaml` contains all the settings for a single Dataset and Datarun.

-In `run_config.yaml`, you will need to modify `train_path` to use a new dataset.
+You will need to modify `train_path` at the very least in order to use your own dataset.

-If you are using a MySQL database, you will need to change the configuration in `sql_config.yaml`; the default settings will create a new SQLite database called atm.db.
+`sql_config.yaml` contains the settings for the ModelHub SQL database.
+The default configuration will connect to (and create if necessary) a SQLite database called atm.db.
+If you are using a MySQL database, you will need to change it to something like this:

-For SQLite, the [datahub] config should specify 'dialect' and 'database', and leave everything else blank:

-    dialect: sqlite
-    database: atm.db
-    username:
-    password:
-    host:
-    port:
-    query:

-For MySQL, the config should look something like this:

     dialect: mysql
     database: atm